 There are many teachings and wise sayings to be found throughout the book of Proverbs.
 They touch on a wide range of subjects from righteousness to wickedness, from life to death, from success to failure, from integrity to dishonesty – and so on.

-Both a surfeit of food and strong drink is identified in this verse as a path to poverty and destitution.
-It not only has a serious effect on a man's health and mobility, but is often the cause of a ruined relationship, the breakup of a marriage, distress in the family, the loss of a job or the trigger for ungodly acts or criminal activities.
+Both a excess of food and strong drink is identified in this verse as a path to poverty and destitution.
+It not only has a serious effect on a man's health and mobility, but is often the cause of a ruined relationship, the breakup of a marriage, distress in the family, the loss of a job, or the trigger for ungodly acts or criminal activities.

-As Church-age believers we are not under any strict rules or regulation that dictate what we can or cannot eat or drink, and although we have no chiming bell to summons us to rise-up in the morning at a specified time.. nor are we summoned to pray at a certain place for a certain period of time each day, we do have a responsibility to live godly lives and to take heed to all the wisdom of the wise that is contained in the God's holy word.
+As Church-age believers, we are not under any strict rules or regulations that dictate what we can or cannot eat or drink, and although we have no chiming bell to summons us to rise up in the morning at a specified time nor are we summoned to pray at a certain place for a certain period of time each day, we do have a responsibility to live godly lives and to take heed to all the wisdom of the wise that is contained in the God's holy Word.

-May we be pleased to conduct every area of our lives in a manner that honour our God and Saviour.
-May we be disciplined in our behaviour, without becoming legalistic in our attitude or critical of others, so that our lives are both fruitful for the Lord and become an example to others of a life that is lived for the glory of God.
+May we be pleased to conduct every area of our lives in a manner that honours our God and Saviour.
+May we be disciplined in our behaviour, without becoming legalistic in our attitude or critical of others so that our lives are both fruitful for the Lord and become an example to others of a life that is lived for the glory of God.